Cryptix720/Gliss/README.md

 # [Gliss]
-Gliss is a silent, tiny and lightweight CSS framework, responsive architecural boilerplate to embark any responsive project.
+Gliss is a silent, tiny and lightweight CSS framework, responsive architectural boilerplate to embark any responsive project.

 Check out Gliss for documentation and details.